kyleplo/biotania/README.md

 This mod's codebase is based upon [@gniftygnome's Biolith Examples](https://github.com/gniftygnome/biolith-examples).
-This mod is currently only for Fabric 1.20.1, as that is the only version both Botania and Biolith support.
-This mod's codebase is designed to be compatible with Forge and NeoForge as well, so once Botania updates or if Biolith is backported, I will publish builds for those versions.

 [A full description of this mod can be found on Modrinth.](https://modrinth.com/mod/biotania/)